aclaf/flagrant/docs/explanation/behavior.md

 - The inline value provides exactly one value
 - For flag options, equals syntax raises an error (flags do not accept values)
-- For non-flag options, inline values can be combined with following arguments to satisfy arity constraints
+- For non-flag options, inline values can be combined with following arguments to meet arity constraints
 - For non-flag options with arity `(1, 1)`, the inline value alone satisfies the requirement
-- For non-flag options with arity `(2, 3)`, an inline value plus following arguments can satisfy the requirement
+- For non-flag options with arity `(2, 3)`, an inline value plus following arguments can meet the requirement

 Examples with an option having arity `(2, 3)`: